 4. Support for accelerated healing

 I utilize safe, non-invasive and gentle energetic healing techniques that promote quicker recovery from illness.

 One of my favorite success stories was the cat Noah, who was having urethral blockages from uric acid crystal formation — a very serious condition.
 He had already had three difficult surgeries for this within the span of a few months.
-His owner Heidi hired me to see what I could do to help him heal, as well as prepare him for surgery #4.
+His companion Heidi hired me to see what I could do to help him heal, as well as prepare him for surgery #4.
 He hadn’t been doing well and she wasn’t even sure he could live through another surgery on the heels of the previous ones.
-I used my energetic healing techniques to open his urethral pathway, dissolve the crystals and flush them out of his body.
+I used my healing techniques to open his urethral pathway, dissolve the crystals and flush them out of his body.
 This brave little kitty seemed to respond well as I was working with him but I didn’t know the results for sure until Heidi called me the next day (when the surgery was to have taken place) and said the vet canceled it when they arrived because the crystal had passed overnight!
 Her beloved Noah has been fine ever since.

 Noah, age 6, recovering from his ordeal.
 Fortunately, we were able to help him avoid a fourth surgery!